An Ode to Writing

 Who was your favorite teacher?

-Mrs. Rosemary Greenup.
-She is so kind.
-She helped me get my first speaking gig at my old high school, years later.
-Mrs. Jan Makepeace encouraged my debating prowess.
-I channeled my intelligence, wit, nose for the truth and argumentative Aries (moon) energy on a warpath that was constructive.
-She was strict, but had the courage to be disliked.
-She had her reasons.
-Miss Steffen - my English teacher in Year 11 - singled me out for my writing at a time when I really needed that encouragement and read a couple of my stories aloud to the class.
-It was the first time in a long time I'd felt seen and celebrated for my creativity (at least writing) and it sparked - or maybe re-kindled - belief in my own talent.
+Mrs. Rosemary Greenup - she is so kind - helped me get my first speaking gig at my old high school.
+Mrs. Jan Makepeace encouraged my debating prowess and helped me channel my intelligence, wit, nose for the truth and argumentative Aries (moon) energy on a warpath that was constructive.
+She was strict but had the courage to be disliked.
+Miss Kylie Steffen - my English teacher in Year 11 - read a couple of my stories aloud to the class at a time when I really needed that encouragement.
+She helped re-kindle belief in my own talent.

 What do you love to write about?

-I love writing about significant events, that grow into a recount of a whole season.
+I love writing about significant events that turn into recounts of a whole season.
 Like balancing a cheque book, writing helps me reconcile my life.
 I've had a fantastic amount of challenge, and writing is a weapon I've used - and still do - to defend, protect and resurrect myself.

 What has writing taught you?